ARM-software/psa-api/doc/crypto/api/ops/key-agreement.rst

     .. retval:: PSA_ERROR_INVALID_ARGUMENT
         The following conditions can result in this error:

-        *   ``alg`` is not a key agreement algorithm.
+        *   ``alg`` is not a key-agreement algorithm.
         *   ``private_key`` is not compatible with ``alg``.
         *   ``peer_key`` is not a valid public key corresponding to ``private_key``.
         *   The output key attributes in ``attributes`` are not valid :

-            -   The key type is not valid for key agreement output.
+            -   The key type is not valid for key-agreement output.
             -   The key size is nonzero, and is not the size of the shared secret.
             -   The key lifetime is invalid.
             -   The key identifier is not valid for the key lifetime.